nathanallen242/cap4773/q1/README.md

 T_d = \text{Tokenize}(D, \text{model})
 $$

-Where \( T_d \) represents the tokenized description, and \( D \) is the original repository description.
+Where $T_d$ represents the tokenized description, and $ D $ is the original repository description.
 The tokenization model aids in refining the content to features more pertinent to our analytical goals.

 ##### II.
 Embedding Conversion + Similarity Score

-Following pre-processing, the tokenized repository descriptions \( T_d \) and the ML phrases are transformed into embeddings.
+Following pre-processing, the tokenized repository descriptions $ T_d $ and the ML phrases are transformed into embeddings.
 Embeddings are high-dimensional vectors that capture semantic meanings of the text, allowing computational models to process text-based data effectively.
 We utilized techniques that convert text into vector space models, where the proximity of vectors indicates semantic similarities.

 $$
 E_r = \text{Embed}(T_d)